noeliacarrion/tweeffinity-final-project-ironhack/README.md

 <img width="260" alt="Captura de pantalla 2019-08-13 a las 15 21 36" src="https://user-images.githubusercontent.com/49640612/63044921-8d524e80-becf-11e9-9568-a3dd5d196648.png">

-### - jupyter notebook

-It contains the different tests that have been done to test the best machine learning model of clustering.

 ### - input

 It contains 2 csv files with all tweets from both users.